 Kings are cards of authority and change, serving as architects not only for themselves but also for their communities.
 And within the suit of Coins or Pentacles, here we see a figure that is confident in their ability to gather, manage, and expand resources of all kinds.

-Rather than just seeing this card in this position as someone that is eager to feel stable and safe in their own world, the King of Coins card may indicate that this is someone eager to be in charge of something industrious, something lasting, something that serves as a kind of legacy.
+Rather than seeing this card in this position as someone eager to feel stable and safe in their own world, the King of Coins card may indicate that this is someone eager to be in charge of something industrious, something lasting, something that serves as a kind of legacy.

 ‘What would it look like to build a strong foundation that can support other types of endeavors?